c3aidti/c3python/README.md

 Use the python `help` function for more info about the c3 object and particular types within it.

-\* A private key for use with a c3 tag cn be obtained in a varaity of ways.
-The "key" to making it work with a tag is to add the cooresponding public key to the user who will be accessing the tag.
+\* A private key for use with a c3 tag can be obtained in a variety of ways.
+To allow a c3 tag to be accessed with the private key, add the coresponding public key to the `User` entry of the user whom will be accessing the tag.
 This is done via the `publiKey` field on the `User` type.

 If using the c3 command line application:
 ```